nukegirl/nukegirl.github.io/about.md

 ### Who we are

-We are an established IOT, AI and other IT service provider since 1997.
+We are an established IOT, AI and other IT service provider since 1997 located in Dubai, United Arab Emirates.

 ### What we do